 Requirements of Protocol

 Students considered for the Responsible Action Protocol are required to meet with a staff member from the Office of Student Accountability or University Housing & Dining following the incident.
 When one student seeks emergency assistance on behalf of another student, both students may be required to meet with the staff member.
-After evaluating the situation, the staff member may refer either or both students to a substance abuse specialist for assessment, education, and/or possible referral for treatment.
-Students who are referred for substance abuse counseling, but fail to meet with the counselor and/or fail to complete the recommendations, will be subject to disciplinary action.
+After evaluating the situation, the staff member may refer either or both students to a behavioral health consultant for assessment, education, and/or possible referral for treatment.
+Students who are referred for substance abuse counseling, education, or treatment, but fail to complete the program requirements, will be subject to disciplinary action.